shaoanlu/GroupNormalization-keras/README.md

 ## [WIP Alert]
 This repository is still work in progress.

-The functionanity of Group Normalization have not been fully checked.
+The functionality of Group Normalization has not been fully checked.
 The implementation could be wrong.

 ## Usage
 ```python